-‘Dirt is more valuable than this building’: A civic group ponders if Seattle is already history
+Maybe saving our city’s funkiness is a Seattle lost cause

 But the landmarks board recently voted to relax that protection, because the building is in such a poor state the owner said he couldn’t do anything with it.

-“Dirt is more valuable than this building,” one of the landmarks board members said, expressing frustration with how the superheated real estate market is overwhelming any intangible value like culture or community wishes.
+“Dirt is more valuable than this building,” one of the landmarks board members said, expressing frustration with how the superheated real-estate market is overwhelming any intangible value like culture or community wishes.

 Or take another example, two blocks over.
 The 2200 block of 4th Avenue in Belltown is a row of modified former garages, built in 1924 and now mostly closed in.
 But behind the nondescript front is a treasure trove of Seattle music lore.